 The red component of BFM is, of course, Robin Red but for some bizarre reason best known to themselves, a few (deluded) anglers have got it into their heads that the famous 'red stuff' is blown…as if!
 Well, how about a red fishmeal/bird food bait that isn't red, and not only that, it's shelf life too!

 Most carp anglers will tell you that it is not possible to create a shelf life bird food/fishmeal bait as the open texture allows moisture to penetrate and start the breakdown process.
-This is not necessarily that case so here is how you can create just such a bait.
+This is not necessarily the case so here is how you can create just such a bait.

 First of all, you need to make a balanced mid-protein base mix using ingredients sourced from Haith's Baits.
 This is my starting point; I will juggle the amounts about to achieve the desired binding properties and consistency.
 The photo shows the two base mixes each with their appropriate Robin.